 "Pay equity is not a new problem, it's just a problem that doesn't seem to go away," Middleton said.
-"That's how Local 1180 ended up filing a lawsuit, which we won, against the City of New York on behalf of our Administrative Managers who were earning significantly less for doing similar work.
+"That's how Local 1180 ended up filing a lawsuit, which we won, against one of the most progressive PAYDAY 2022 the City of New York on behalf of our Administrative Managers who were earning significantly less for doing similar work.
 You would think that the City would have learned from that, but clearly we still have an issue."